Sofiane Bencharif

-Sofiane Bencharif, sometimes spelt as Soufiane Bencherif, (born 11 August 1986 in Ollioules, France) is a French-Algerian football player who is currently playing as a forward for Widad Amel Tlemcen.
+Sofiane Bencharif (born 11 August 1986), sometimes spelt as Soufiane Bencherif, is a French football player who is currently playing as a forward for Widad Amel Tlemcen.

 On 28 June 2010 Bencharif signed a two-year contract with Tunisian club Olympique Béja.
 However, on 28 August 2010 it was announced that Bencharif had signed a two-year contract with another Tunisian club, JS Kairouan.